build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 3.3 Multi-cluster Configuration

-With the understanding to the configuration management tool Kustomize, we use the Kustomization (base, overlays) to enable a multi-cluster deployment transformation.
+With the understanding to the configuration management tool-Kustomize, we use the Kustomization (base, overlays) to enable a multi-cluster deployment transformation.

 We created two directories in the microservice project: the base directory to store the complete resource configuration (YAML) files, and the overlays directory to store the different environment or cluster's differential configuration.